La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - to'o:
   - definitions:
     - 1:
+      - type: direction of the imaginary journey taken from the speaker to the location of the event described by the bridi
       - definition: away from: Indicates movement away from a specific origin point.
 - zo'i:
   - definitions:
     - 1:
+      - type: direction of the imaginary journey taken from the speaker to the location of the event described by the bridi
       - definition: approaching from: Indicates movement towards the speaker or the origin point of the imaginary journey.
 - ze'o:
   - definitions:
     - 1:
+      - type: direction of the imaginary journey taken from the speaker to the location of the event described by the bridi
       - definition: receding from: Indicates movement away from the speaker or the origin point of the imaginary journey.
 - zo'a:
   - definitions:
     - 1:
+      - type: direction of the imaginary journey taken from the speaker to the location of the event described by the bridi
       - definition: tangential to: Indicates movement that passes by something without directly approaching or leaving it.
 - be'a:
   - definitions:
     - 1:
+      - type: absolute or relative directions based on a compass or similar frame of reference
       - definition: north of: Indicates that the event happens to the north of the speaker or the origin point.
       - examples:
         - 1: